salahealer9/harmonic-architecture-solar-system/README.md

 **Meanwhile, qualified researchers may request access to these extended materials for verification or collaborative purposes.**

 **Access Policy:**
 Access to the private repository containing full source files and verification materials may be granted to verified researchers or collaborators upon formal request.
-Please contact the author at [salahealer@gmail.com](mailto:salahealer@gmail.com) for details.
+Contact the author at [salahealer@gmail.com](mailto:salahealer@gmail.com) for details.

 ---